Adaptive Cross-Layer Attention for Image Restoration: Experiments

 \subsubsection{Inference Time Comparison}

-We compare the inference time between our proposed ACLA and previous state-of-the-art methods.
-The running time is the average of 1000 runs on input of size $48\times48$.
+We compare the inference time between our proposed ACLA and previous state-of-the-art methods based on attention modules.
+The running time is the average of 1000 runs on the input of size $48\times48$.
 We evaluate the running time on a single Tesla V100 16G.
-We compare ACLA with HAN\cite{niu2020single} and SAN \cite{dai2019second}, which are also attention-based methods for single image super-resolution.
-As shown in the Table~\ref{table:inf_time}, EDSR+ACLA achieves better performance than HAN with much less inference time.
+We compare our proposed methods with HAN\cite{niu2020single}, SAN \cite{dai2019second}, and NLSN \cite{mei2021image}, which are also attention-based methods for single image super-resolution.
+As shown in Table~\ref{table:inf_time}, EDSR+ACLA achieves better performance than competing methods with less inference time.